Frauds & Scams Articles

 Using snail mail, writing checks, and placing all refuse in the garbage are a few traditional ways of managing finances and household affairs.
 It is important to learn about ways to adapt your habits and better protect your identity.

 Scammers have adopted a new strategy for manipulating caller ID in order to persuade people to answer.
 Knowing what kinds of suspicious signs to look for can help you to avoid people who are calling with shady intentions.

 Many family members are eager to buy the latest gadgets for themselves and their loved ones.
 However, gifting a smart phone to a senior can leave them open to security breaches.
 Proper setup and secure use can make all the difference.

 Online access to accounts is extremely convenient, but electing to forgo such access can leave you vulnerable to criminal activity.
 Learn how you can safeguard your accounts from fraudsters by using extra security measures.

 After a loved one passes away, they are still susceptible to identity theft and fraudulent activity.
 However, there are some steps that you can take to ensure that their information does not fall into the wrong hands.

-Scammers are talented deceivers.
-People of all ages can easily find themselves caught in a scammer's trap, and this can be embarrassing as well as detrimental to your financial situation.
-Learn what you can do after you've taken the bait.
+People of all ages can easily find themselves caught in a scammer's trap, and this predicament can deal a blow to one’s ego and bank account.
+Learn what recourse you have after you've taken the bait.

 It is inevitable that your aging loved one will be confronted with an offer that is too good to be true or a suspicious request for sensitive information.
 A few simple steps can help to safeguard them from devastating identity fraud tactics and scams.